AfroLatino/aws-bootcamp-cruddur/journal/week0.md

 ### Recreate Conceptual Architectural Design

-I also re-created the conceptual architectural design ion LucidCharts by Andrew Brown.
+I also re-created the conceptual architectural design in LucidCharts by Andrew Brown.

 The screenshot and share link are as follows: